 Server virtualisation is a proven technology that enables multiple virtual machines to run on a single physical server.

-Server virtualisation will result in improved resource utilisation as well as reductions in real estate, power and cooling requirements.
+Server virtualisation services will result in improved resource utilisation as well as reductions in real estate, power and cooling requirements.
 In addition to energy-saving and lower capital expenses, virtualisation provides high availability of resources, increased security, and improved disaster recovery processes.

 Each virtual machine is completely isolated from other virtual machines and is decoupled from the underlying host by a thin layer of software known as a hypervisor.
 This allows each virtual machine to run different operating systems and applications.
 Because the machines have been decoupled from the underlying host, the guest can also be moved from one physical server host to another while running; this is known as live migration.
 These attributes are transforming how organizations approach virtual computing.

 You have the power to harness server virtualisation to enhance desktop functionality, and there are two compelling ways to achieve this through our server virtualisation services:

 Local Virtualised Desktops: With server virtualisation, each desktop runs its own operating system, which means you can have multiple desktops on one device.
 Another option is to centralise this setup, called Virtual Desktop Infrastructure (VDI).
 This centralisation not only makes management easier but also reduces costs by making everything more consistent

 Streamlined Application Management: With server virtualisation services, you can greatly reduce the costs of managing apps.
 Instead of updating each computer separately, we make changes to one shared copy on the server.
 Using straightforward desktop setups or specialised devices like thin clients also cuts down on management costs.
 Plus, our licensing is cost-effective, using concurrent licensing for maximum savings.

 Server Virtualisation = Green IT